SEARCH OUR FAQ PAGE HERE:

 The Foothills Course, for ages 4+, allows kids to explore the course by themselves as long as they can reach the cables and as long as a responsible adult is present on HGA's basecamp observation deck.
 Adults* are also welcome to join their young ones in the Foothills Course for a joint experience with the purchase of another Foothills Course ticket. (*This will require some squatting and crawling for the adult as the course is designed for the smaller ones.)

 Children who are 7 to 10 years old and want to journey into the Blue Ridge Course must be accompanied by a responsible adult on the course at all times.
 This joint effort means the experience will be shared as the junior and the adult explore and make decisions together.
 The adult will be assisting the junior with equipment transitions in the air.
-Children ages 11+ can explore the Blue Ridge Course on their own.
+Children ages 11+ are typically tall enough to explore the Blue Ridge Course on their own.

 Q: Can I take my GoPro or camera on the course?